 The master bedroom really makes the most of the views, relax in the king-size bed looking out at this calming vista.
 There is a little terrace at the front of the cottage which is also used to access 1 and 2 Thetis Place, providing a little sitting-area, which is the picture perfect spot for sipping morning coffee whilst watching the busy boats.

-Upstairs, the sitting-room stretches across the front of the cottage with windows on two sides, hours can disappear here.
+The first floor has fabulous, elevated views from the sitting-room that stretch across the front of the cottage with windows on two sides, making the steep stairs certainly worth it.
 The second bedroom has 'zip and link' (super-king or twin) beds, so perfect for children and couples alike.
-The adjacent shower-room has a double-sized shower cubicle and powerful shower, lovely after a day out walking the coastal footpath or swimming at one of the nearby beaches.
+The adjacent shower-room is light and airy with a large shower cubicle which is lovely after a day out walking the coastal footpath or swimming at one of the nearby beaches.

 Falmouth has plenty to offer with beaches, water sport tuition, ferry services and many organised events, such as Falmouth Oyster Festival, Sea Shanty Festival and Falmouth Week.
 Venture a little further and there are glorious subtropical gardens to explore beside the Helford River at Glendurgan and Trebah as well as Trelissick near Truro; coastal footpaths winding around the town and onwards to the Lizard peninsula, and the fabulous surfing beaches and dramatic cliffs of the north coast to explore.